bioboot/bggn213_W25/schedule.md

 ---
 <a name="18"></a>
-## 18: TBD

-Student topic of choice to be selected from those below:

-- Biological network analysis
-- Cancer genomics
-- Unix tips and tricks for Bioinformatics
-- Structural Bioinformatics and computational drug design
-- Introduction to the tidyverse
-- Writing R packages
-- Advanced RMarkdown
-- Creating online work portfolios with GitHub-pages

----
-<a name="19"></a>
-## 19: Mini Project: Investigating Pertussis Resurgence
+## 18: Mini Project: Investigating Pertussis Resurgence

 **Topics:**
 A topical mini-project using web-scraping, JSON based APIs and advanced dplyr and ggplot to investigate new datasets associated with pertussis cases and longitudinal RNA-Seq on the immune response to distinct vaccination strategies.
 This class will be co-taught with **Dr. Bjoern Peters** from the La Jolla Institute for Immunology.